 On The Autism ADHD Podcast, Amy and Holly Blanc Moses talk about the unique needs of autistic women, why and how autistic women are not being formally diagnosed, the problem with masking/camouflaging, and the steps society must take to better identify, understand, and appreciate autistic girls and women.

 To listen to the podcasts, click the links below:

 Amy was featured as the first-ever guest on the Neurodiverse Love podcast!
 In this interview, Amy dispels myths and misconceptions around autism and relationships, and offers dating advice for neurodiverse couples.
 The podcast is now available on Apple Podcasts, Spotify, and other podcast players!
 Click below to listen to the podcast:

-Amy was recently interviewed for two different sexuality podcasts*: Sex Ed with DBand the How I F*ck podcast.
+Amy was interviewed for two different sexuality podcasts*: Sex Ed with DBand the How I F*ck podcast.
 Listen as Amy recounts her experiences with dating and relationships as an autistic woman and talks about what it means to be an "expert" in this field and what we need to include when creating a sex ed curriculum for autistic individuals.
 Both podcasts are now available on Apple Podcasts, Spotify, and other podcast players!